 St Regis, (my 87th visit)

-this article and that's what brought me here.
+is mentioned in this article and that's what brought me here.

 This service is entirely in Spanish, with a bit of Nigerian from a visiting missionary, which, in turn, is translated into Spanish by the Priest.
 And my favorite part: musicians playing Spanish guitar, too.